-Operations Officer (The Exchange)
+Operations Manager (The Exchange)

-Sian Andrews is the Operations Officer for The Exchange, looking after the day-to-day running of the building as well as recruiting and managing the front of house volunteer team.
-The shop and café at each gallery are central to the galleries’ income and Sian and Simon (Operations Officer at Newlyn) work together as buyers, selecting high quality, artisan objects and works by local artists and makers for these spaces.
+Sian Andrews is the Operations Manager for The Exchange, looking after the day-to-day running of the building as well as recruiting and managing the front of house volunteer team.
+The shop and café at each gallery are central to the galleries’ income and Sian and Simon (Operations Manager at Newlyn) work together as buyers, selecting high quality, artisan objects and works by local artists and makers for these spaces.
 Sian is committed to craft and design and works with Bettina in curating The Makers’ Market and in designing projects as developments for the future of the gallery.

 Kathy Hill delivers the Marketing activities for both venues.
 This covers a wide range of things from press releases to signage, posters to social media – and a whole lot more!
 She joined the Gallery at the end of 2009 on a temporary basis to cover maternity leave but more than eight years later is still with us.
 When not at work you might spot Kathy out and about in Newlyn, where she lives, walking her dog, or running along the seafront.

-Operations Officer (Newlyn)
+Operations Manager (Newlyn)

-Simon Jaques is the Operations Officer for Newlyn Art Gallery, looking after the day-to-day running of the building as well as recruiting and managing the front of house volunteer team.
+Simon Jaques is the Operations Manager for Newlyn Art Gallery, looking after the day-to-day running of the building as well as recruiting and managing the front of house volunteer team.
 The shop and café at each gallery are central to the galleries’ income and Simon and Sian (Operations Officer at The Exchange) work together as buyers, selecting high quality, artisan objects and works by local artists and makers for these spaces.
 The Picture Room at Newlyn Art Gallery was set up by Simon as an extension of the shop and offers visitors the chance to buy works by highly regarded regional and national artists.

 As Events Programmer Bettina Wenzel is working on both audience development and income generation, with a focus on growing new events, often in collaboration with community groups and partners across the county, and the coordination of private and corporate hires.
 Partners and clients include amongst others Tim Boulton & the Cornwall Music Therapy Trust, Cornwall People First, the Humphry Davy Project and The Friends of Jubilee Pool.
 Bettina is also curating The Makers’ Market, a sales platform for local and regional designer -makers, which will see further development in the future, emphasising the galleries’ commitment to craft and design.